The list chromatic index of simple graphs whose odd cycles intersect in at most one edge: Introduction

 We use our structural characterization of the graphs in $\gstar$ to prove a result about the list chromatic index of these graphs.
 A \emph{list assignment} to the edges of a graph $G$ is a function $\lz$ that assigns each edge $e \in E(G)$ a list of colors $\lz(v)$.
 (Typically one uses the letter $L$ to denote a list assignment; we use $\ell$ to avoid conflict with the notation $L(G)$ for line graphs.)
 An \emph{$\lz$-edge-coloring} of $G$ is a function $\phi$ defined on $E(G)$ such that $\phi(e) \in \lz(e)$ for all $e$ and such that $\phi(e_1) \neq \phi(e_2)$ whenever $e_1,e_2$ are adjacent.
 A \emph{$k$-edge-coloring} of $G$ is an $\lz$-edge-coloring for the list assignment with $\lz(e) = \{1, \ldots, k\}$ for all $e \in E(G)$; the \emph{chromatic index} of $G$, written $\chi'(G)$, is the smallest nonnegative $k$ such that $G$ admits a $k$-edge-coloring.
 If $f : E(G) \to \nats$ and $G$ has a proper $\lz$-edge-coloring whenever $\sizeof{\lz(e)} \geq f(e)$ for all $e$, we say that $G$ is \emph{$f$-edge-choosable}.
 In particular, if $G$ is $f$-edge-choosable when $f(e) = k$ for all $e$, we say that $G$ is \emph{$k$-edge-choosable}.
 The \emph{list chromatic index} of $G$, written $\lc'(G)$, is the smallest nonnegative $k$ such that $G$ is $k$-edge-choosable.

 It is clear that $\chi'_l(G)\geq \chi'(G)$ for every graph $G$.
 The list-edge-coloring conjecture (attributed to many sources, some as early as 1975; see \cite{toft-jensen}) asserts that equality always holds.
 In a breakthrough result in 1995, Galvin \cite{galvin} proved the conjecture for bipartite graphs.
-Petersen and Woodall \cite{PW1,PW2} later extended this to the class $\gee{1}$.
+Peterson and Woodall \cite{PW1,PW2} later extended this to the class $\gee{1}$.
 Here we prove, in Section 3, that the list-edge-coloring conjecture holds for $\gstar$. \begin{theorem} If $G\in\gstar$, then $\chi'_l(G)=\chi'(G)$. \end{theorem}

 As $\gee{1}\subseteq \gstar$, Theorem~\ref{thm:bigmain} extends the work of the above-mentioned authors, in particular by allowing odd cycles of any length.
-It is worth noting however, that Petersen and Woodall's proof for $\gee{1}$ (as well as Galvin's proof for bipartite graphs) also works for multigraphs, whereas our proof of Theorem~\ref{thm:bigmain} does not.
+However, while our proof is limited to simple graphs, Galvin's proof also holds for bipartite multigraphs.
+Peterson and Woodall's proof works for multigraphs too: they proved that $\chi'_l(G)=\chi'(G)$ for all multigraphs $G$ whose underlying simple graph is in $\gee{1}$.
+It would be desirable to extend Theorem \ref{thm:bigmain} to all multigraphs $G$ whose underlying simple graph is in $\gstar$, but we have not been able to do so.

 In looking at Theorem \ref{thm:bigmain}, recall that Vizing's Theorem \cite{vizing-thm} says that every graph $G$ has chromatic index $\Delta(G)$ or $\Delta(G)+1$.
 We shall see that every connected graph in $\gstar$, aside from odd cycles, satisfies $\chi'_l(G)=\chi'(G)=\Delta(G)$.
 When $\Delta(G)\geq 4$, we actually prove something stronger than the fact that $G\in\gstar$ is $\Delta(G)$-edge-choosable: we prove a result about orienting $L(G)$ which implies results for two generalized notions of choosability.
 Before describing these, we first discuss the connection between coloring and kernels in digraphs.